Skip to content

 Activities of Daily Living and Why They Matter

 Care decisions are often guided by a person’s ability to perform activities of daily living (ADLs).
-These include bathing, dressing, toileting, transferring, continence, and eating.
-Difficulty with two or more ADLs is commonly used by long-term care insurance policies as a trigger for benefits.
+ADLs include bathing, dressing, toileting, transferring, continence, and eating.
+Difficulty with two or more ADLs is commonly used by long-term care insurance policies as a trigger for benefits, especially when the impairment is expected to last.

 Who Provides In-Home Care?